Greek parliament approves law to coax more tax payments

 "With this bill, we are embarking on the only possible way to settle the debts of a population which has been the victim of a self-feeding crisis which broke out in 2010 and got worse from the austerity policies," Finance Minister Yanis Varoufakis told parliament during debate of the law.

-Under the new legislation, Greece's privatisation agency will be turned into a wealth fund and will use proceeds to finance social welfare policies instead of paying down public debt.
-(Reporting Angeliki Koutantou; Editing by Alan Crosby)
+Under the new legislation, Greece's privatization agency will be turned into a wealth fund and will use proceeds to finance social welfare policies instead of paying down public debt.